 Following his successful defense of the heavyweight championship against Zora Folley in March of 1967, Muhammad Ali’s career soon came to a grinding halt.
 The following month he refused induction into the United States army to assist the war effort in Vietnam and was immediately arrested.
-The New York State Athletic Commission suspended his license and stripped him of his title and all other state athletic commissions quickly followed suit.
+The New York State Athletic Commission suspended his license and stripped him of his title and all other state athletic commissions quickly fell in line with the NYSAC.
 It would be three-and-a-half-years before Muhammad Ali could compete in a boxing ring again.

 Looking back, two intriguing aspects of this match remain the location and the choice of opponent.
 During Ali’s forced exile and as his various legal appeals slowly meandered through the courts, numerous attempts had been made to secure him a return to the ring.
-Promoter and press agent Harold Conrad visited 22 states in his effort to obtain a boxing license for Ali.
-He came close in California before then-governor Ronald Reagan declared that no draft-dodger would compete in his state and approval was promptly denied.
+Promoter and press agent Harold Conrad doggedly knocked on doors in twenty-two states in his effort to obtain a boxing license for Ali.
+He came very close in California before then-governor Ronald Reagan declared that no draft-dodger would compete in his state and approval was promptly denied.

 But in Georgia of all places, the situation was different because no state athletic commission existed.
 If the mayor of Atlanta approved it, a boxing match could be staged in the city and the governor was powerless to stop it.
-A black state senator named Leroy Johnson put some heat on Atlanta mayor Sam Massell and the fight was on, much to the consternation of Georgia governor and segregationist Lester Maddox.
+A black state senator named Leroy Johnson put some heat on Atlanta mayor Sam Massell and, at long last, the fight was on and Ali was back, much to the consternation of Georgia governor and segregationist Lester Maddox.
 In the words of activist Julian Bond, the event established Atlanta as “the black political capital of America,” even as Maddox called for a boycott and proclaimed a “Day of Mourning” on the eve of the match.

 As for the choice of opponent, Jerry Quarry was considered one of the best heavyweights in the world at the time, with only Joe Frazier and Jimmy Ellis ranked above him.
 It is testament to Ali’s stature that a match against a lesser or unranked opponent was not even considered.
-What boxer today would contemplate returning after a 40 month layoff to take on one of the two or three best fighters in their division?
-Having never lost, Ali remained, despite the widespread recognition of Frazier as the new titlist, the undefeated heavyweight champion, but his claim to being so would have suffered had he faced anything other than a top contender.
+What boxer today would contemplate returning after a forty month layoff to take on one of the two or three best fighters in their division?
+Having never lost, Ali remained, despite the widespread recognition of Frazier as the new king of the big men, the undefeated heavyweight champion, but that claim would have suffered had he faced anything other than a top contender.
 The fact Quarry happened to be white only added to the potent mix of symbolism and politics on display.

 And what a display it was.
 Ali vs Quarry was less an athletic contest than a coronation, the triumphant return of the king.
 The elite of black America descended upon Atlanta that night; Bert Sugar later called it “the greatest collection of black power and black money ever assembled.”
 Among the celebrities present were Diana Ross, Jesse Jackson, Sidney Poitier, Curtis Mayfield, Mary Wilson, Arthur Ashe, Julian Bond, Whitney Young, plus a host of flamboyant hustlers and high rollers from the fast lane.
 George Plimpton recalled the men in ankle-length fur coats or with “felt hatbands and feathered capes … stilted shoes, the heels like polished ebony, and many smoking stuff in odd meerschaum pipes.”
 It was a kind of crowd and scene never witnessed before at a major sporting event.